ilsundal/ncollections/README.md

 // The other ncollections (Stack, Deque, Queue, etc.) are similarly designed.

-// Note that the ncollections work naturally with object elements (and keys), unlike the native (built-in) JavaScript array, Set and Map that are based on the == equality operator let native_array = [{ a: 1 }];
+// Note that the ncollections work naturally with object elements (and keys), unlike the built-in JavaScript array, Set and Map that are based on the == equality operator let native_array = [{ a: 1 }];
 console.log(native_array.includes({ a: 1 })); // outputs false
 let native_set = new Set();